 Elements of interest

-I had decided to add a strolling pair of figures in silhouette.
+By this time I had decided to add a strolling pair of figures in silhouette.
 With this watercolor technique, I can try on the idea without risking the painting.

-in some figures.
+I loosely drew in some figures on the tracing paper.
 Just some basic human forms.

 Maybe a little tracking…

 To show evidence of others enjoying the park I doodled in some muddy tracks.

 The figures established that the path was just wide enough for an access road so I added some indications automotive tracks.